Leadership is an art of seeing

 I’ve found that this results in an approach to leadership that is more genuine, human, and effective than what most people have encountered before.
 If we let it, change might change us, helping us grow and find meaning in the process.

-A former federal executive, lawyer, and investigator, Brian spent two decades inside complex government institutions, including senior advisory roles at the U.S. Department of State and Department of the Treasury.
-That experience — watching how authority, power, identity, fear, and unacknowledged loss shape decisions at the highest levels — became the foundation for his current practice.
+As a former federal executive, lawyer, and investigator, I spent two decades inside complex government institutions, including senior advisory roles at the U.S. Department of State and Department of the Treasury.
+That experience — watching how authority, power, identity, fear, and unacknowledged loss shape decisions at the highest levels — became the foundation for my current practice.

-Brian is a Professional Certified Coach (PCC) with the International Coaching Federation (ICF), certified in adult development theory, a certified grief educator, and trained in group relations and systems psychodynamics through the Tavistock tradition.
-He works from Malta with clients across the U.S., U.K., Europe, and internationally.
+I am a Professional Certified Coach (PCC) with the International Coaching Federation (ICF), certified in adult development theory, a certified grief educator, and have trained in group relations and systems psychodynamics in the Tavistock tradition.
+I work with clients across the U.S., U.K., Europe, and internationally.

 Executive & Leadership Coaching